jianpingliao1991/steedos.org/docs/metadata/object/listview.md

 ---

 ListView allows you to see a filtered list of records, such as contacts, accounts, or custom objects.
-This type extends the Metadata metadata type and inherits its fullName field.
+This type extends the [Metadata](../metadata) metadata type and inherits its name field.
 See “Create a Custom List View in Salesforce Classic” in Salesforce Help.

 > List views with the Visible only to me Restrict Visibility option are not accessible in Metadata API.
 Each of these list views is associated with a particular user.